Yankees vs. Rays Player Props Betting Odds

 Torres Stats

-- Torres has four doubles, a triple, four home runs, 17 walks and 10 RBI (25 total hits).
+- Torres has 26 hits with five doubles, a triple, four home runs, 17 walks and 11 RBI.
 He's also stolen five bases.

 Torres Recent Games